paris-liam/love-place-project-2/interviews/on-fighting-back-and-fighting-forward.md

 hook: "*Gregory (he/him) is an educator, organizer and researcher writing about race and place and how the people of the Bronx fought back against redlining.*"
-byLine: Interview conducted by Ava 10/2/20
+byLine: Interview conducted by Ava, 10/2/20
 date: 2020-10-13T16:05:36.478Z
 tags:
   - Community Organizing
+  - Neighborhoods
+  - Racial Geographies
+  - Academic Research
+  - Non-Profit Organizations
   - Northeastern U.S.
 ---
 <div>✷</div>